massimiliano-dalcero/puff/README.md

 # Puff
 An easy and json friendly Windows prefetch file parser filterable by date.

-Can be usefull in Incident Response (IR) or forensics cases, when you need to detect running program in a slice of time.
+Can be usefull in Incident Response (IR) or forensics cases, when you need to detect running program in a slice of time in a large set of prefetch files.

 Created to work under linux, but also on any system where there is python 3.10.